Asymptotic distribution of CM points on the reduction of the Drinfeld modular curve: Abstract

 \section{Abstract}

 We study a distribution problem over global function fields.
 More precisely, we describe the asymptotic distribution of rank $2$ CM Drinfeld modules among the irreducible components of the analytic reduction of the Drinfeld modular curve.
-We focus on the case where the associated quadratic extension is inert at infinity.
-Our approach relies on harmonic analysis on the quotient of the Bruhat-Tits tree.
+Our approach relies on the properties of the building map and the spectral decomposition of the adjacency operator on a quotient of the Bruhat-Tits tree.